Raiyan-sharif/QRCodeMaster/README.md

 Customize toolbar and preview animations: [Motion & transitions](#motion--transitions).

-Generated output preview (`QRSavedView`) also includes a **Verify QR** action backed by `QRImageVerifier` (Vision) so users can quickly confirm the final styled code remains machine-readable before sharing.
+Generated output preview (`QRSavedView`) also includes **Verify QR Code**, backed by `QRImageVerifier` (Vision, multi-pass).
+The live customizer preview uses the same verifier after each render.
+Preview/export raster size defaults to **768 pt** for sharper modules (better for Vision and for sharing).

 ### Readability guardrails